Chart Color Schemes

 Baxter is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Baxter, as evaluated at the latest Census, comprised 87.3% houses and 12.7% other dwellings.
+The dwelling structure in Baxter, as per the latest Census, consisted of 87.3% houses and 12.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Melbourne metro had 85.5% houses and 14.5% other dwellings.
-Home ownership in Baxter was 35.0%, with mortgaged dwellings at 48.3% and rented ones at 16.8%.
-The median monthly mortgage repayment in Baxter was $1,690, lower than Melbourne metro's $1,989.
-Median weekly rent in Baxter was $360, compared to Melbourne metro's $380.
-Nationally, Baxter's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+Home ownership in Baxter was at 35.0%, with the rest being mortgaged (48.3%) or rented (16.8%).
+The median monthly mortgage repayment in Baxter was $1,690, below Melbourne metro's average of $1,989.
+The median weekly rent in Baxter was $360, compared to Melbourne metro's $380.
+Nationally, Baxter's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing